materialsvirtuallab/pyhull/README.md

 the scipy.spatial package, but that code is extremely inefficient compared to the original Qhull in C.

+Pyhull has been tested to scale to 10,000 7D points for convex hull calculations (results in ~ 10 seconds), and 10,000 6D points for Delaunay triangulations and Voronoi tesselations (~ 100 seconds).
+Higher number of points and higher dimensions should be accessible depending on your machine, but may take a significant amount of time.

 For more information, visit the documentation page at http://packages.python.org/pyhull/.